Linabachir/tp2synthese/README.md

 ˋˋˋ  write(fd, buffer + 4, bytes - 4);  ˋˋˋ

 If the file is larger than 512 bytes, the server sends multiple DAT packets

+I woild like to express my gratitude to Mr. Tauvel for his support and insightful advice during this project.